andrewk1/Climb-Bot/README.md

 To run the bot, you may register an API key at https://cse.google.com

 Route metadata is extracted from theCrag.com; Reddit API accessed through PRAW (Python Reddit API Wrapper)

+Currently in the process of implementing the fastText NLP model to assist in classification of route names.